 Visiting the Louvre Museum in Paris can be overwhelming and provoke a kind of sensory and intellectual overload if you attempt to take in too much.

 Especially on a first visit, tourists end up making some very common mistakes and end up feeling drained or claustrophobic.
-That's why, in my book, it's so important to learn how not to approach an excursion to the world-famous museum.
+That's why it's so important to learn how not to approach an excursion to the world-famous museum.
 Follow these basic tips on how to take on this mammoth of a museum, and we can all but guarantee that you'll come away with a much more enriching and satisfying experience.

 It's all too easy to suffer from a sudden bout of burnout when visiting the Louvre.
 This may seem inevitable given the museum's collection of 35,000 works of art and eight massive curatorial departments.

 Even though it's tempting to try to conquer the collections in a single day, and thus earn bragging rights for when you get home, this is likely the worst strategy one can take.
 Instead, start by browsing the collections online before your visit (or refer to the brochures you can pick up near the entrance to the collections) and settling on one or two wings within these to focus on.
 You can also choose a thematic trail if you wish to focus on certain periods of history or artistic schools.
 You'll likely find the experience much more enjoyable and enriching by taking this approach.

 The Louvre currently boasts an average of over eight million visitors per year — making it pretty clear why avoiding peak times is absolutely necessary if you want to experience the collections in more than a superficial way.
 Avoid weekdays and the first Sunday of the month, when admission is free for all visitors.
 The free-admission option may sound like a tempting proposition, but if you're more interested in painting and sculpture than shoulders, elbows and heads, we suggest you avoid.